EverAzureRest/container-vpn/README.md

 Azure Container Instances are billed on a per-second basis, therefore this will likely be a cheaper solution for most users who rely on monthly, paid VPN services

+## Disclaimer

+This is not a tunnel-based VPN service like Nord or other comercial offerings and Microsoft will block some protocols (like bittorrent for example).

+The intent of this project is to provide users privacy protection over the web as it relates to your IP address and Geolocation.
+Many websites track and coalate personal information by IP address, thus by proxying their HTTP/HTTPS connections through this service, users can gain additional privacy, or spoof the geographical region browser traffic is coming from.

+Be warned: **THIS PROJECT WILL NOT PROTECT YOU FROM ANYTHING ILLEGAL** and if illegal activity is discovered, it could be traced back to your real physical IP.

+**THE USER ASSUMES ALL LIABILITY FOR HOW THIS PROJECT IS USED, AND FOR ANY ILLEGAL BEHAVIOR THAT OCCURS**

 ## Deployment

 There are multiple ways to work with this project, the most functional way is to use the [azuredeploy.sh](./azuredeploy.sh) script in this repo to deploy this project. **Note - ensure that you change the password in the [azuredeploy.parameters.json](./azuredeploy.parameters.json) file prior to using this script** and follow the instructions for API deployment in this README.